 The idea of cosmic consciousness, found in various spiritual and philosophical traditions, suggests that there is a fundamental interconnectedness between all beings and a greater reality.
 This interconnectedness transcends the boundaries of the individual ego and offers a sense of unity with the cosmos.

-The ego with its emphasis on individual autonomy and separation, can be seen as antithetical to this concept of cosmic consciousness.
-By focusing solely on the individual ego and neglecting the broader context of our existence, we become disconnected from this deeper sense of belonging and purpose.
+The ego with its emphasis on individual autonomy and separation, can be seen as antithetical to the concept of cosmic consciousness.
+By focusing solely on the individual ego and neglecting (or rejecting) the broader context of our existence, we axiomatically become disconnected from a deeper sense of belonging and purpose.

 This disconnection can manifest in various ways, from a lack of empathy and compassion for others to a sense of alienation from the natural world.
 It can also lead to a diminished sense of spiritual meaning and purpose, as the individual struggles to find their place within the larger cosmic order.